nburrus/tuxpaint/docs/en/README.txt

     Transform your picture into "ASCII art", computer-style.
 New Magic tool: ASCII Color Computer
     Transform your picture into colored computer "ASCII art".
+New Magic tool: Crescent
+    Draw one of various crescent shapes at a chosen angle.
 Magic API Updates
     Sound pause and resume functions added.